 13. Walls of Text

-Large walls of text not only decrease readability, but make it hard to reference or even find any relevant information.
+Large walls of text not only decrease readability but make it hard to reference or even find any relevant information.

 To avoid this, try using big headers that more or less sum up the information they will find in any preceding text.

 14. Ambiguity and Scan-ability

 Although it is one of the easiest to fix.
 What I’m referring to is the first impressions of your website making it unclear what it is exactly you do or sell.

-You don’t want your readers to guess what exactly it is that you do, because they will find themselves wondering if it is worth their time to continue forward.
+You don’t want your readers to guess what exactly it is that you do because they will find themselves wondering if it is worth their time to continue forward.

 A Word on Minimalism

 It is a design principle that doesn’t mean to use only black and white elements with little artistic flair, but rather embrace the concept that less is more.

 But if the consumer cannot tell what you are selling, or they cannot navigate your website, the problem actually rests on your design and not them.

 A good rule of thumb is to minimize how many clicks it physically takes for a customer to purchase a product.

 Impact of a Beautifully Designed Website

 The idea of crafting a beautiful web design hinges on you selling what makes you different which manifests itself in your creative flair.

-If you would like to continue reading on how to optimize your web design, check out our blog on SEO web design here to maximize traffic and conversions.
+If you would like to continue reading on how to optimize your web design, check out our blog about SEO web design to maximize traffic and conversions.